FelipeFMA/ultimate-control/README.md

 - Use "Forget" to remove saved networks
 - Share network details via QR code

+### Bluetooth Tab
+- Toggle Bluetooth on/off with the switch
+- Click "Scan" to discover nearby devices
+- Click "Connect" to pair and connect to devices
+- Use "Forget" to remove paired devices
+- Connected devices appear at the top with check marks

 ### Display Tab
 - Adjust screen brightness with the slider
 - Control blue light filter intensity